Kia Ora! Visit Whakarewarewa!

 Road safety New Zealand/your country

 Visitors can also taste a corn cob boiled in a thermal pool – the kitchen pool!
-This is where they cook corn, other vegetables and seafood.
-He immerses the bag of corn into the pool for about a minute – and they are done!
+It is where they cook corn, other vegetables and seafood.
+He immerses the bag of corn into the pool for about a minute – and they are ready!
 The temperature in this pool can be up to 180 degrees centigrade (over 350 degrees Fahrenheit)!
 Moreover, the pool is at least 15 m deep (50 ft).
 They tried to locate the pool bottom once, but the metal rope nearly melted!
-As a curiosity he informs us about other cooking times.
+As a curiosity, he informs us about other cooking times.
 Lobsters need 4 minutes in the pool, and mussels only 20 seconds.

 We also get an introduction to other Māori traditions like weaving, carving and tattooing.
 Tattoos play an important role in their society and their body tattoos are very symbolic.

-Our guide explains that the Māori society today depends on the tourism to a large extent.
-There is both a private part of town where people live and act as they have always done – and a tourist/educational part to ensure an income.
-In addition to this income, the Māori community also receives some subsidiaries as the village has a cultural and educational value.
+Our guide explains that the Māori society today depends on tourism to a large extent.
+There is a private part of town where people live and act as they have always done – and a tourist/educational part to ensure an income.
+In addition to this income, the Māori community receives some subsidiaries as the village has a cultural and educational value.

 Today, visitors greatly help preserve the village and the Māori history, legends and traditions.